-- Manor Park has already gone through the process of design and permitting and because much of the amenities within the plans are identified as community needs within this Recreation Master Plan, Manor Park should be a high priority for implementation for DPR.
-Manor Park is a large project with budget impacts not only upon implementation but also in future maintenance.
-Consideration should be given to organizing and developing planning and implementation strategies associated with "GOAL 2: Preservation, Growth and Management" prior to implementing Manor Park. - Identify locations to add community gardens.
-Identify opportunities to add community gardens within park sites and in partnership with neighborhood organizations.
+- Identify locations to add community gardens- Identify opportunities to add community gardens within park sites and in partnership with neighborhood organizations.
 Sites should have minimum six hours of sunlight, a water service and maintenance access.
-Programming offered could expand on Dedham Grows with partner Green City Growers and add additional programming like environmental, agricultural and nutritional education for youth. - Add a skate park.
-Consider adding an active recreation program to the parks system other than organized sports.
+Programing offered could expand on Dedham Grows with partner Green City Growers and add additional programing like environmental, agricultural and nutritional education for youth. - Add a skate park-Consider adding an active recreation program to the parks system other than organized sports.
 A skate park offers a new active recreation component and equipment.
-This may be able to pair with a more permanent outdoor or winter skate rink. - Add a Spray Ground or Splash Pad.
-Less maintenance intense than an outdoor pool, splash pads can have a relatively small footprint and can be designed to be sustainable and ecofriendly with recirculation and capture and re-purpose water management systems.
+This may be able to pair with a more permanent outdoor or winter skate rink. - Add a Spray Ground or Spash Pad- Less maintenance intense than an outdoor pool, splash pads can have a relatively small footprint and can be designed to be sustainable and eco-friendly with recirculation and capture and re-purpose water management systems.
 Dedham currently does not maintain any outdoor aquatic facilities. - Add a neighborhood park or pocket park to the Dedham Village/Common area.
 This area of Dedham is relatively under severed by neighborhood or community parks and amenities. - Previous plans for the former landfill are dated and no longer meet the future needs of the community.
-A new park master plan should be developed that considers the need for an additional full size baseball field, general open space and trails, and new and potential new amenities such as playgrounds, sport courts, small skate parks or splash pads, see Figure H2 Concept plan for former Dedham landfill.
+A new park master plan should be developed that considers the need for an additional full size baseball field, general open space and trails, and new and potential new amenities such as playgrounds, sport courts, small skate parks or splash pads, see Figure H2 Example Concept plan for former Dedham landfill.